integrations

 GitHub

-Use brin in GitHub Actions to check contributor trust and scan commits on every pull request
+Use brin in GitHub Actions to check contributor trust and scan pull requests for security threats

-Integrate brin into your GitHub CI pipeline with Actions workflows that automatically check contributor trust and scan commits for security signals on every pull request.
+Integrate brin into your GitHub CI pipeline with Actions workflows that automatically check contributor trust and scan pull requests for security signals.

 ##Contributor checks